 Wesley and I spent the day at home together, while my hubby took the car to work.
 It is so nice to have a day off in the middle of the week and be able to spend one on one time with my son.
+What a perfect time to work on some preschoolers penmanship skills and place math while baking.
 Plus he likes to play hookie from daycare too.

 First thing we got up and after breakfast we tried out the new wagon I got free on Kijiji.
 It worked great.
 We stopped at Giant Tiger to return some curtains.
 We landed up buying a DVD and cd about Kids safety, plus we got a free set of reusable sticker and cards about anatomy.

 Then we walked to Superstore and got some basic groceries, and we walked home.
 When we got home I made Wes lunch and then we made some no bake cookies.

 This is what we made 🙂 They taste better than they look, I promise.
 These no-bake cookies were childhood favourites of mine.
 So when I found out that you could purchase oats that were gluten free, I was so excited to make these for Wes.
 I clearly remember as a child my mom making these for me, and sneaking some while they dried on the wax paper.

 Then we sat down and did some coloring.
 I’m really going to have to make this a regular thing as Wesley really struggles in this area.
 Really it is my fault, I never provided him enough coloring time.
 He just hated it before so it was hard.
 But he’s starting to enjoy it a bit more.
 His tutor had been working on teaching Wes how to write his letters, but the occupational therapist said we should work more on coloring and tracing letters for the time being.
 So we did some coloring together today 🙂

 If I could have a do over when it comes to fine motor skills and penmanship I would have prioritized colouring time more.

 5 Things I Wish I Had Done to Help my Preschoolers Penmanship